GenesisFR/SniperElite4SurvivalSpawns/README.md

 # Sniper Elite 4 Survival Spawns

-A document listing all sniper/vehicle spawns in the survival mode of Sniper Elite 4.
+A document listing all sniper/vehicle spawns in the survival mode of Sniper Elite 4 on Authentic Plus difficulty.

 |  Map          | Wave | Solo | 2 players | 3 players | 4 players | Notes |
 | :-----------: | :--: | ---- | --------- | --------- | --------- | ----- |